 Artifacts from both of Neolithic and Paleolithic cultures were found in the Baxian caves, with the oldest relic dating back to 27,000 years.
 The Paleolithic people were here until 5,000 years ago when they disappeared for reasons still unknown to us (perhaps they moved?).
 At any rate, I was pretty surprised at how long this era was, and after some online reading, I realized that this is a good example of how the Paleolithic period is still the longest in human history.

 2. Neolithic Humans got pretty sophisticated.

 Most visitors to Taiwan ogle over the cabbage and braised pork (翠玉白菜、肉形石) in the National Palace Museum in Taipei.
 I learned recently that these intricately-carved pieces of jade are even featured in Japanese school textbooks.
 Interestingly though, they are not classified as “National Treasures” 國寶, at least not by the law.
-They are a level below, in a category known as “Significant Antiquities” 重要古物.* (This is btw my first time encountering the word “antiquity” used to refer to objects.)
+They are a level below, in a category known as “Significant Antiquities” 重要古物.*

 The neolithic era jade earrings showcased at the National Museum of Prehistory (NMP) however are National Treasures.
 Because crazily enough, people thousands of years ago already had the technique to turn this stubborn material into art:

 The above artifact is most likely an earring or some sort of ear piece 耳飾, featuring two people with an animal on their heads.There are a lot more jade artifacts displayed in the museum, though this was by far the coolest.
 See here for a list of the National Treasures and Significant Antiquities in the NMP.